Steph & Nath

 The last image is a photographer tradition I have embraced, taking an opportunity to create an artistic picture, the one printed on the last page of your wedding album.
 That’s also a moment I can congratulate the bride and the groom and wish them the best.

 It was a great honor and pleasure to cover this event.
 I want to thank the bride and the groom to have trusted me and let me capture all their beautiful moments.
-I also wanted to say that the bride handled to give to this wedding not only a romantic touch, but also some elegance and simplicity at the same time!
+I also wanted to say that the bride handled to give to this wedding not only a romantic touch but also some elegance and simplicity at the same time!
 Indeed, with this kind of rustic wedding barn, it’s very easy to fall into “the dark side of the force”, and to over decorate it!
-By trusting the barn genuine quality, the bride managed to keep it graceful.
+By trusting the barn with genuine quality, the bride managed to keep it graceful.
 The same for her dress and make-up: pure, classy and elegant!

 It was my first time taking pictures in a barn.
 The Bullard Barn is a great wedding venue and I hope to shoot wedding there again.